rrivera1849/STEB/README.md

-# Style Benchmark
+# STEB: Style Text Embedding Benchmark

-Measuring the quality of Style Representations across various axes.
+Measuring the quality of Style Text Embeddings across various axes.

 High-level TODOs:
 - Details on how evaluations are performed, perhaps with an image